 The synagogue burnt down in the ghetto fire of 1689 and was rebuilt several times.
 It acquired its current Neo-Gothic form by Prof. A Grotte in 1893-1905.

 Jews in the Bohemian Lands, 10th-18th Century

-On display is a wealth of rare collection objects, each placed in a new layout and proper context.
-Touch screens will enable visitors to look through old Hebrew manuscripts and to view historical maps of Jewish settlements.
-Visitors will also be able to search the museum's database for information about prominent Jewish figures.
+On display is a wealth of rare collection objects, each placed in a new layout and proper context after a recent comprehensive reconstruction of the Maisel Synagogue.
+Touch screens enable visitors to look through old Hebrew manuscripts and to view historical maps of Jewish settlements.
+Visitors are also encouraged to search the museum's database for information about prominent Jewish figures.

-In the evening hours, the exhibition area will be transformed into an auditorium and used as a venue for concerts, recitals and solo theatre performances.
+In the evening hours, the exhibition area is often transformed into an auditorium and used as a venue for concerts, recitals and solo theatre performances.

 Video & 3D tour